 - Promotion of your webinar to your chosen target audience

 - Webinar files for continued on-demand viewing on your corporate website or other marketing channel such as YouTube

 Video is another effective substitute for a tradeshow.
-From your office, you can film that keynote speech or educational workshop you were going to present at a tradeshow and post the video on your website, social media or supplier hub on IEEE GlobalSpec.
+From your office, you can film that keynote speech or educational workshop you were going to present at a tradeshow and post the video on your website, social media or supplier hub on GlobalSpec.

 Engineers, particularly younger ones, are steadily increasing their use of video as a way to discover companies, products and services.

 Digital platforms such as e-newsletter ads and display advertising can help you reach your tradeshow audience and achieve similar branding and visibility benefits:

 - Advertise in targeted, opt-in e-newsletters that reach the same audience as you were targeting with your tradeshow.
 You can use the ad to promote a video or webinar that might be serving as your tradeshow substitute.

 - Stay visible to your audience and keep your message in the market through the use of display ads on industrial websites.
 You will be able to showcase your brand to many of the same engineers and technical professionals who might see you at a tradeshow.

 Tradeshows have a reputation as being time and resource intensive.
 You can put some of the saved time and resources to good use by updating or creating content.
 Your audience is always looking for educational information to help them do their jobs better, and with travel and tradeshows down, many engineers and technical professionals will be conducting more online search for content to help keep them current.